aws-samples/amazon-q-business-samples/README.md

 ## Reporting security issues

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information on how to report any security issues.
-Please do **not** create a public github issue.
+Please refer to the [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) document for information on how to report security issues.
+Do **not** create a public GitHub issue for security-related concerns.

 ## License